Coastal Saunas

 Mobile Hot Yoga

-My latest mobile sauna project started when a customer contacted me wanting a mobile sauna she could use for hot yoga.
-It’s my standard five by eight foot trailer sauna but without the benches.
-The arched roof allows for plenty of room for stretching out and the floor is soft cedar.
+My latest mobile sauna project started when a customer contacted me wanting a mobile sauna she could use for hot yoga (Bikram).
+It’s my standard 5’x8′ trailer sauna but without the benches.
+The arched roof allows for plenty of room for stretching out, and the floor is soft cedar.
 The heat comes from a Scandia propane-fired heater.
-It’s a cute little unit that weighs under 2000 pounds.
-Tow it to the next yoga retreat and show off your downward facing dog
+It’s a cute little unit that weighs under two-thousand pounds.
+Tow it to the next yoga retreat and show off your downward dog.

 Dreams come True